1992 San Francisco 49ers season: Week 7: vs. Atlanta Falcons

-Week Nine at Phoenix Cardinals
+Week 9: at Phoenix Cardinals

 Four years after one of the most frustrating losses of the Bill Walsh era, the Niners again fell to the Cardinals, this time 24–14.
 Chris Chandler threw three touchdowns and the Cards swallowed four Niners turnovers.
 The biggest highlight for San Francisco was when Mike Sherrard scored a touchdown after he grabbed the ball from Eric Hill who had recovered a fumble from Brent Jones.

-Week Ten Monday Night Football at Atlanta Falcons
+Week 10: at Atlanta Falcons

 The Niners responded to the Phoenix loss by unleashing three Steve Young touchdowns and a Merton Hanks punt return score while picking off Billy Joe Tolliver three times and swallowing three Falcons fumbles in a 41–3 massacre.
 Deion Sanders had four kick returns for 81 yards for Atlanta.

-Week Eleven vs. New Orleans Saints
+Week 11: vs. New Orleans Saints

 The Saints picked off Steve Young once and raced to a 20–7 lead, but in the fourth quarter, Young and Brent Jones erased New Orleans's lead on two touchdowns, winning 21–20.